What are Minnesota Inmate Records?

 How to Perform a Minnesota Prison Inmate Search

-How to Perform a Minnesota County Jail Inmate Search
+How to Find a County Inmate Roster in Minnesota

-The Difference between Minnesota State Prisons and County Jail
+Minnesota State Prisons and County Jails: Understanding the Difference

-There are a total of 10 state prisons and 82 county jails in Minnesota.
+The significant difference between Minnesota state prisons and county jails is that the prisons house high-level criminals and those with life sentences, while the jails are for those with more tolerable offenses.
+There are ten state prisons and 82 county jails in Minnesota.
 The average daily population of Minnesota state prisons is 5,033, while the average daily population of county jails is 2,168.

-The largest prison in Minnesota is the Faribault correctional facility, with a capacity of 1,825 inmates.
-The other 10 state prisons have an average capacity of 927 inmates.
-The Lino Lakes is the largest county jail in Minnesota, with a capacity of 1300 inmates.
+The largest prison in Minnesota is the Faribault Correctional Facility, with 1,825 inmates.
+The other ten state prisons have an average capacity of 927 inmates.
+The Lino Lakes correctional facility has a capacity of 1300 inmates.
+The largest county jail in the state is the Hennepin County Jail.

-Both state prisons and county jails in Minnesota are overseen by the Department of Corrections.
-The DOC has a budget of approximately $600 million for the 2019 fiscal year.
+The Department of Corrections oversees both state prisons and county jails in Minnesota.
+The DOC has a budget of $630,943,000 million for the 2022 fiscal year.
 This budget funds the operation of all state prisons, as well as parole and probation services.

 The DOC also provides programming and services to offenders in both state prisons and county jails.
 These programs include education, treatment, and work opportunities.
-Minnesota state prisons offer a variety of vocational programs, as well as college courses through partnerships with local colleges and universities.
-County jails offer work opportunities through inmate work crews, which perform tasks such as snow removal and groundskeeping.
+Minnesota state prisons offer a variety of vocational programs as well as college courses through partnerships with local colleges and universities.
+County jails offer work opportunities through inmate work crews, which perform snow removal and groundskeeping.

-Inmate populations in Minnesota have been steadily declining in recent years.
+Inmate populations in Minnesota steadily decreased from 2011 through 2018.
 In 2011, the average daily population of state prisons was 6,262.
-This number has declined by 18% to 5,033 in 2018.
-The decline is even more pronounced in county jails, where the average daily population has decreased from 3,068 in 2011 to 2,168 in 2018.
+This number declined by 18% to 5,033 in 2018.
+The decline was even more pronounced in county jails, where the average daily population has decreased from 3,068 in 2011 to 2,168 in 2018.
 This represents a decline of 30%.
+However, with the drastic increase in crime from 2019 to date, there has been an increase in the inmate population.

 How to Find an Inmate Release Date